johnrigler/issy/README.md

     . ~/issy/issy.bash
 }

-To run, just type 'issy', you will then be given the following functions:
+Then just type 'issy' and then enter 'issy.[TAB] to see your different sub-commands.